 The available data is promising for computer science professionals.
 Employment growth is projected to grow by 4.33% annually and with an average wage of $948, more and more students major in the program.
-In the most common occupations, the average yearly salary is estimated at $92,592.
-These includes are software developers, applications & systems software, computer programmers, and other computer occupations.
+In the most common occupations, the average yearly salary is estimated at right around 100k.
+Those includes are software developers, applications & systems software, computer programmers, and other computer occupations.
 It is worth noting that software developers account for 20% of the entire workforce.

 30 Highest Paying Computer Science Careers

 Computer and Information Systems Manager / IT Project Manager

 As a computer and information systems manager, your task will be overseeing all computer-related tasks and processes in the organization.
 You will see to it that all IT requirements are met and that it’s implemented accordingly.
 You will need to be up-to-date of the latest technology, analyzing the organization’s needs, plan and direct improvements to top executives for consideration, and look for other means to improve the computer system necessary for optimum use in the long run.
 Your role may include one of the following: Chief Information Officer (CIO), Chief Technology Officer (CTO), IT director, and IT security manager.
 An IT Manager’s job is not easy and requires at least a bachelor’s degree in Computer Science or Information Science with at least some work experience (5 to 15 years for CTOs and directors).
 Some companies opt to hire employees with a graduate degree in business, as some research and analysis may be needed.